-The Project Team is currently drafting recommendations for potential projects, programs, and policy changes in order to achieve food equity in Glassboro.
-The recommendations will be based on a thorough review of literature, data, and community voices captured in this project.
+The Project Team has drafted recommendations for potential projects, programs, and policy changes in order to achieve food equity in Glassboro.
+The recommendations are based on a thorough review of literature, data, and community voices captured in this project.

 Community gardens and urban farms